 What The Kanye Controversy Can Teach Us About Black Voters

-It was a week into the bizarre, Red Pill Kanye West tour that the whole affair seemed to reach its zenith — or its nadir, depending on where you're sitting.
+It was a week into the bizarre "red pill" Kanye West tour that the whole affair seemed to reach its zenith — or its nadir, depending on where you're sitting.
 Kanye completed his transmogrification into a sentient Reddit thread when he appeared on TMZ this week, parroting well-worn talking points about black-on-black crime and calling slavery in America "a choice."
 Van Lathan of TMZ was not having it.

-Kanye West — rapper, music producer, clothing designer, provocateur of debatable guile — emerged from a period of relative quietude only to spend the last two weeks thrusting himself into our exhausting culture wars.
+Kanye West — rapper, music producer, clothing designer, provocateur of debatable guile — emerged from a period of relative quietude only to spend the two weeks thrusting himself into our exhausting culture wars.
 He shouted out the alt-right-adjacent commentator Candace Owens.
 He reiterated his affection for President Trump, who returned the love.
 He snapped a red-hat selfie.
-And for good measure, he wrote a verse that says that that black people were still on "the Democratic plantation."
-Kanye said that he was "free thinking," and that he had slipped the bonds of black political conventions.
+And for good measure, he wrote a verse that says black people were still on "the Democratic plantation."
+Kanye said that he was "free thinking" and that he had slipped the bonds of black political conventions.

 we got love pic.twitter.com/Edk0WGscp6— KANYE WEST (@kanyewest) April 25, 2018

-Note: A previous version of this story misspelled author Leah Wright Rigueur's last name as Rigeur.